 How We Started

-Four years ago, I asked our family, our friends and Andy’s friends to donate books and funds, in his name, to benefit the seven elementary school libraries in Belvidere, IL, the town where Andy grew up.
+Over four years ago, I asked our family, our friends and Andy’s friends to donate books and funds, in his name, to benefit the seven elementary school libraries in Belvidere, IL, the town where Andy grew up.
 The response was overwhelming.
 We received almost 400 books and $4000 and the most frequent question I was asked was whether I was going to make this an annual event.

 With the help of a wonderful group of students who are part of the program, Illinois Business Consultants, at the University of Illinois, on August 25th, 2008, Andy’s birthday, my Andy’s Books for Kids was established as a professionally managed charitable fund under the umbrella of The Community Foundation of Northern Illinois.